 I am writing this as I drink a cup of Rich’s coffee which he roasted at his coffee farm that is mentioned in the article and it is really a good dark roasted organic coffee.
-He moved just down the street from me with Dee and they are a lovely couple, the kind of folks that gravitate to Boquete.
+He and Dee are a lovely couple, the kind of folks that gravitate to Boquete.
 When you visit you must see his place and take the Boquete Coffee Tour

 Here is my friend Rich, the Master at Work!